Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 It’s easy to earn points with the Southwest Priority Card!
 You can earn points in 3 ways:

-- 2 Southwest points per $1 on all Southwest purchases including flights, gift cards, and hotel and rental partner packages
+- 2 Southwest points per $1 on Southwest Airlines purchases

 - 1 Southwest point per $1 on every other purchase